instaclustr/operator/doc/clusters/opensearch.md

 ## Cluster creation example

 To create a cluster you need to prepare a cluster manifest.
 Here is an example:

+Notice:
+- If you choose to omit the cluster name in the specification, the operator will use it from the metadata name instead.
+In this case make sure that metadata name matches the name pattern, you can check the pattern on instaclustr API specification

 ```yaml
 # opensearch.yaml file
 apiVersion: clusters.instaclustr.com/v1beta1